Margie’s Story: Parent To A Child With ARF

 “Initially I was stressed about how I was going to get her to have the injections every month, as I know they are very painful.

-The first six months was difficult she found the injections painful during and for a few days after.
-And would be upset.
-If she had a bad experience it would make her anxious for the next injection.
+“The first six months were difficult.
+She found the injections painful during, and for a few days after, and would be upset.
+If she had a bad experience, it would make her anxious for the next injection,” Margie says.

 For kids like Liana, it is not just the pain of the injections that can stop them receiving their treatment – it is the inconvenience of having to go to the clinic every three to four weeks.
 Margie says incorporating the regular injections into their life was a big adjustment for them both.

 “We have to work around her schedule as she has school, and sports after school most days.
 We try to get into the clinic on an afternoon she has free so she can rest that night,” Margie says.

 Five years on from her diagnosis, Liana is now confident going to the clinic and receiving the injections herself.